codefenix-ConChaos/WxCenter/README.md

 Out of the box, WxCenter retrieves a 7-day forecast from [Weather.gov](http://Weather.gov) for US locations.
 For international locations, the One Call API from [OpenWeatherMap.org](http://OpenWeatherMap.org) is used instead, which requires either a free or paid API key.

 Both the Weather.gov and OpenWeatherMap.org APIs require a location's latitude and longitude in order to query forecast data.
-This info is retrieved by IP address or location name using public geocoding APIs using freeipapi.com using the user's IP address, or geocode.xyz or OpenWeatherMap.og by location name (the latter if an API key has been obtained).
+This info is retrieved by IP address or location name using public geocoding APIs using freeipapi.com using the user's IP address, or nominatim.openstreetmap.org or OpenWeatherMap.og by location name (the latter if an API key has been obtained).
 This gives the user the option of letting WxCenter use their approximate location using their IP address, or freely entering the name of any location (i.e.: city and/or region).
 The user is presented with a daily forecast from either source, and can browse through each day of the forecast using the [N]ext and [P]revious options.
 The [A]lert Details option appears if there is an active weather alert in the area.

 By default, WxCenter will automatically try to get forecast data from OpenWeatherMap.org if the call to Weather.gov fails (e.g.: non-US location or